thelowsunoverthemoon/graph.bat/README.md

 # graph.bat
 graph.bat is a fast Batch utility script to generate bar graphs.
-Given a file, this script will generate a bar graph and put it into the variable ```final```.
+Given a file, this script will generate a bar graph into the variable ```final```.
 For example:

 ```Batch
 CALL GRAPH "input.txt" /X 1 /Y 2 /C █ /A 3 /YS 5 /W 1 /D 2 /NS 3
 ```

 Will take the data from "input.txt", make a graph at position 1;2 using █ characters, divide the data by 3 with a Y scale of 5, with bars of width 1 and distance 2, and a Y offset by 3.
-This script is only needs one pass through the data, since to generate the bars, it takes the maximum bar length and subtracts/adds to it, so it doesn't iterate again for each bar.
+This script only requires a single pass through the data, since to generate the bars, it takes the maximum bar length and subtracts/adds to it, so it doesn't iterate again for each bar.

 ## Parameters
 Each parameter has a default, so you don't have to specify each one.
 The first argument is always the file name; the rest can be put in any order.